jonahdhadlock/Trophy_Dark_Name_Generator/README.md

 The names in the TTRPG *Trophy Dark* have a distinct sonic identity—melodic yet somber, and ancient-feeling.
 This project was built to programmatically capture that unique aesthetic.
 Instead of just picking random letters, this generator uses a layered system of rules, weights, and phonetic constraints to produce names that feel authentic to the game's setting of a grim, haunted forest.
 The original list of 36 names is included in the main code for easy reference.

 The goal was not just to create names, but to build a **procedural language engine** that understands and speaks the stylistic language of *Trophy Dark*.
+If you would like to try a demo, click [here](https://trophydarknamegenerator.streamlit.app/).

 ---
 ## Features